 COPD symptoms most often include:

 More severe symptoms may include:

 - Headaches and fever

 There is no single prognosis for COPD patients and many factors play into an individual’s life expectancy.
 COPD mostly affects elderly people, so there may be several pre-existing health conditions that affect a final prognosis.
 Two tests are commonly used by doctors to determine the life expectancy of a COPD patient.

 GOLD stands for the Global Initiative for Chronic Obstructive Lung Disease.
-The GOLD test measures the forced expiratory volume (FEV1) percentage.
-This percentage determines how much air a person can expel from their lungs in one second.
-With these results, a doctor can determine a person’s airflow according to their weight, height, and race.
-The test is rated from 1-4 and people with a higher GOLD grade have a lower life expectancy.
+The GOLD system breaks down COPD into four stages based on a patient’s measured forced expiratory volume (FEV1) percentage.
+This percentage represents the amount of air a person can expel from their lungs in one second.
+The GOLD stages rate COPD from 1-4 and people with a higher GOLD grade have a lower life expectancy.

-BODE stands for body mass index, obstruction, breathlessness, and exercise capacity.
-BODE also takes into account the FEV1 percentage as well as several other factors.
+The BODE Index predicts survival in COPD patients.
+BODE stands for body mass index, airflow obstruction, dyspnea/breathlessness, and exercise capacity.
+BODE takes into account the FEV1 percentage as well as several other factors.
 These can include:

 The BODE index is ranked from 0-10.
 If you score higher on the scale, then your lung function is not as healthy as it should be.

 How to manage your COPD